p5py/p5/docs/guides/vscode.rst

 Vs Code Integration
 =======================

-Using VsCode as your code editor for p5py will be a great choice as of pylinter integration and a lot of autocomplete features!
+Using Vs Code as your code editor for p5py will be a great choice as of pylinter integration and a lot of autocomplete features!

-Before you start using VsCode as your code editor for p5py you would require a settings file.
+Before you start using Vs Code as your code editor for p5py you would require a settings file.
 The setup is simple so do not panic!

 =======================
 Setup